anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Privacy Considerations

-In general, the security considerations of {{RFC8995}} apply for BRSKI-PRM also.
+In general, the privacy considerations of {{RFC8995}} apply for BRSKI-PRM also.
 Further privacy aspects need to be considered for:

 * the introduction of the additional component registrar-agent